 Diagnosis and Tests

-The Diagnosis of PCOS depend upon following factor:
+The Diagnosis of PCOS depends upon the following factor:

-• Blood Tests: Blood tests are done to measure the levels of several hormones to exclude possible causes of menstrual abnormalities or androgen excess that can cause PCOS.
-Additional blood testing may include fasting cholesterol and triglyceride levels as PCOS is generally associated with cardiovascular disorders.
-Oral Glucose Tolerance Tests (OGTT) is also done as 30-80 percent of women suffering from PCOS have insulin resistance at some level.
+Blood tests are done to measure the levels of several hormones to exclude possible causes of menstrual abnormalities or androgen excess that can cause it.
+Additional blood testing may include fasting cholesterol and triglyceride levels as it is generally associated with cardiovascular disorders.
+Oral Glucose Tolerance Tests (OGTT) are also done as 30-80 percent of women suffering from PCOS have insulin resistance at some level.

-• Ultrasound: A pelvic ultrasound can show the appearance of ovaries and the thickness of the uterus lining.
-Enlarged ovaries containing numerous small cysts can be detected by a transvaginal ultrasound.
+A pelvic ultrasound can show the appearance of ovaries and the thickness of the uterus lining.
+Enlarged ovaries containing numerous small cysts can be detected by transvaginal ultrasound.